No Shots, No Drill!

 Our Therapy Dogs

-We have three therapy dogs in our practice.
-These emotional support animals are here to help make your child’s visit more enjoyable and relaxing!
+Dr. Tran has 4 therapy dogs that she loves and cares for, they go home with her every night!
+These emotional support animals are here to help make your child’s visit be more enjoyable and relaxing!

 Ask us about a FREE dental exam for children 16 months old and younger!